HRA reviews ‘lessons learned’ from summer season, sets two sessions on urban renewal plan

 The HRA is also considering issuing an RFP for a property management service for lawn care, trash pickup, and other improvements to the property.

-In addition to the parking survey, members heard a presentation on a recent survey conducted by the SOS Hull, an organization that opposes large-scale development of the HRA property.
-Consultant Erin Swenson Gorrall discussed the results, in which 631 Hull residents and 239 visitors were asked 20 questions, focusing on perceptions about Hull and what respondents believe would help the town’s future.
+In addition to the parking survey, members heard a presentation on a recent survey conducted by Humans, Not Consumers, a private company owned by Hull resident Erin Swenson Gorrall, in partnership with SOS Hull, an organization that opposes large-scale development of the HRA property.
+Gorrall, who is not a member of SOS Hull, discussed the results, in which 631 Hull residents and 239 visitors were asked 20 questions, focusing on perceptions about Hull and what respondents believe would help the town’s future.
 According to the survey, 80% of those responding favored walkable park space, while 57% wanted a music or event performance area.
 Seven percent of those surveyed said they wanted to see condominium development on the 13-acre site.
+SOS Hull was not involved in analyzing the data from the survey.
 Results are available at this link.

 Zaia was unanimously appointed as the HRA representative to the Department of Conservation & Recreation/Town of Hull working group charged with developing a memorandum of understanding on “Hull-related business.”